 Transmission and Power Loss

 The rated voltage input in each cable the power company feeds to a service panel is 120 volts plus or minus five percent due to fluctuations in transmission loss in the power lines.
 This means that the power at the panel can be as low as 114 volts.
 As the electricity encounters resistance in conductors and does work while passing through electrical devices along its path, its voltage drops still lower.
-In a house with extensive circuitry, it is not unusual to get voltage readings of 110 volts or less at receptacles far from the panel.
+In a house with extensive circuitry, it is not unusual to get a 110 volt reading or less at receptacles far from the panel.

 Most appliances are rated for 120 volts, so if your receptacle is supplying electricity at a smaller voltage, the worst that can happen is that it won't work as well.
 Chances are better, however, that you won't notice any difference in its performance.
-If a nameplate on an appliance shows that it is rated for 110 volts, this most likely means that the appliance is designed to operate at 120 volts, but will continue to operate normally if the voltage drops to 110 volts.
+If a nameplate on an appliance shows that it has a 110 plug, this most likely means that the appliance is designed to operate at 120 volts, but will continue to operate normally if the voltage drops to 110 volts.
 You may begin to notice a loss in performance in some appliances if you plug them into a long extension cord.

 The receptacles and plugs used in countries with 240-volt standard voltage are shaped differently than those in North America so you can't confuse them; receptacles and plugs in Japan, where the standard is 100 volts, are shaped the same.
-There is enough of a difference between 100 and 120 volts to affect the operation of a Japanese appliance plugged into a North American circuit.
+100 vs 120 volts is different enough to affect the operation of a Japanese appliance plugged into a North American circuit.
 In particular, electric toilet seats, or washlets, made in Japan have been known to overheat and catch fire.
 On the other hand, the voltage in Japanese circuits isn't large enough to operate North American appliances at their full power.